Mining God’s Word…

 Please don’t!
 Jesus has your back!
 Jesus Himself calls His followers “disciples,” learners.
 Trust the Spirit to make it so for you.

-The first sub-page, Learning to Live Loved, provides a high-level overview of this Christian journey flowing from the Father’s abounding love for you, and the essential role God’s Word plays.
+Read Learning to Live Loved for a high-level overview of this Christian journey flowing from the Father’s abounding love for you, and the essential role God’s Word plays.
 Let’s begin with the end in mind as our compass and motivation.